emarteca/emarteca.github.io/_publications/tosem21.pdf.md

 Large-scale static analysis of JavaScript code and development of statistical model to automatically determine dead event listener registrations in clients of popular event-driven APIs.

 Recommended citation: Arteca, Ellen, Max Schäfer, and Frank Tip.
-"Reducing Over-Synchronization in JavaScript Applications." <i>ACM Transactions on Software Engineeringand Methodology (TOSEM)</i>.
+"Reducing Over-Synchronization in JavaScript Applications." <i>ACM Transactions on Software Engineering and Methodology (TOSEM)</i>.